 John Haggis is a Founding Partner of Kepler Wolf, a law firm that prides itself on using their legal and business expertise to help liberate clients in the innovation and technology sectors.
 John’s area of expertise lies in advising business owners and companies on the start up, growth and exit phase of their businesses, and also has experience handling contentious matters for his clients.

 It’s no secret that countless workers have enjoyed greater flexibility since working from home full time.
 As John Haggis postulates, there are benefits to working both at home and in the office; the way forward is letting employees decide for themselves the conditions in which they work.
 We’re unlikely to see the return of the 5 day ‘in-person’ working week.
 Nobody knows for certain what the workspace of the future will look like, Becky Simms adds.
 As it stands, everybody’s desperately craving social interaction.
 It’s possible that once workspaces reopen, businesses could see a temporary drop in productivity as teammates are reunited after a long hiatus.
 A balance will need to be struck between the more sociable office work environment and remote working setup.

 The Role of IT

 Reflecting upon the IT challenges posed by the pandemic, John Wilson recalls that people require different levels of technological support when working remotely.
 Working in an office permits a ‘one size fits all’ approach to IT- each team member is provided with the same IT as the rest of the team.
 Remote working means that the team needed varying levels of support, and different pieces of technology to achieve their goals and aims.

-John Haggis shares the impact that increased use of technology has had on Kepler Wolf, an independent law firm.
+John Haggis shares the impact that increased use of digital workplace solutions has had on Kepler Wolf, an independent law firm.
 Software like Zoom and Skype mean that customers are likely to expect greater digital access to their lawyers, and potentially on a more regular basis.
 Whereas before, legal processes were slower (and more costly to the customer), now major sales and deals can be conducted quickly and efficiently online.